 - 3rd Prize, International Young Performers Music Contest, Szczecinek, Poland

-- psychology, contemporary literature, sport: skiing, tennis, sailing, dance
+- psychology, contemporary literature, skiing, tennis, sailing, dance

 A celebration of lively Latin American and European saxophone repertoire for the season of Spring.